unirakun/k-redux-router/README.md

 // get all the query params
 decoratedSelectors.getQueryParams(state)

-// get ONE path params by its name decoratedSelectors.getPathParam('id')(state)
+// get ONE path param by its name decoratedSelectors.getPathParam('id')(state)

-// get ONE query params by its name decoratedSelectors.getQueryParam('token')(state)
+// get ONE query param by its name decoratedSelectors.getQueryParam('token')(state)

 // get ONE param (either path param or query param)